ACCT4440 Management Accounting: Issues and Perspectives

-Selected journal articles and research studies are used to assist students in understanding and applying management accounting concepts and techniques, developing research proposals and undertaking empirical research in management accounting.
+Topics include the importance of costs and quality in management accounting; contemporary issues in financial performance measurements and incentive schemes; effects of budgetary participation; budgetary control systems; judgement and decision making.
+Selected journal articles and research studies are used to assist students in understanding and applying management accounting concepts and techniques, and undertaking empirical research in management accounting.

-- Indicative assessments in this unit are as follows: (1) class participation; (2) group report and presentation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) class participation; (2) group report and presentation; and (3) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.